remidinishanth/cryptography/HTTPS_MTLS.md

   * PK and SK are public and secret(private) keys repectively.
 * Public key cryptography	is	orders	of	magnitude	slower	than	symmetric

+## How key exchange works today

+The most famous cryptographic protocol for key exchange is Diffie–Hellman, published in 1976 by Whitfield Diffie and Martin Hellman.
+Diffie–Hellman allows the creation of a shared secret between a sender and receiver.
+This shared secret is unable to be deduced by an eavesdropper who is observing the messages between the sender and receiver, except via a brute force attack.
+If the keyspace for the shared secret is large enough and the secret generated is sufficiently random, brute force attacks become nearly impossible. source: <https://developer.okta.com/books/api-security/tls/key-exchange/>

 ## Terminology